Mingding Doctrine

 (1:47:30)

 1. The church teaches us about the relationship between pastoring and being pastored.
-If we are not in the church, such as in family relationships and workplace relationships, how should we establish healthy interpersonal relationships?
+If we are not in the church, such as in family relationships and workplace relationships, how should we build healthy interpersonal relationships?
 Can we apply this spiritual principle?
 How do we apply it?
 Thank you, teacher, for your guidance.
 (Anqi)

 null